Nimrod (album): Lyrics

 Lyrically, Nimrod touches upon more reflective themes not present on earlier Green Day albums.
 Much of the album illustrates Armstrong's sentiments on growing up and his role as a husband and father.
-"The Grouch" centers on Armstrong's fears of "wasting away, getting fat, becoming impotent, and losing his ideals."
-On "Walking Alone", he reflects on old friends from his childhood, and notes that he is "too drunk to figure out they're fading away."
+"The Grouch" centers on Armstrong's fears of "wasting away, getting fat, becoming impotent, and losing his ideals".
+On "Walking Alone", he reflects on old friends from his childhood, and notes that he is "too drunk to figure out they're fading away".
 Armstrong discusses the struggle to stay sober on "Hitchin' a Ride".
 "Good Riddance (Time of Your Life)" was inspired by Armstrong's failed relationship with a woman that ended when she joined the Peace Corps in 1993.
 The same woman is also the subject of "She" from Dookie, "Whatsername" from American Idiot (2004) and "Amanda" from ¡Tré!.
+"Redundant" focuses on Armstrong's relationship with his wife and how "things sometime[sic] get repetitive and you have to make an effort to recapture the early spontaneity", whilst "Worry Rock" deals with the "vicious fights" between them.